OpenFn/docs/docs/get-started/glossary.md

 ---
-sidebar_label: Glossary for Integration
+sidebar_label: Glossary
 title: A glossary for data integration
 ---

+This glossary establishes some of the foundational concepts and terms used while talking about data integration and workflow automation.

-Now that we've got a basic understanding of what an integration is, it's important to establish some of the foundational concepts we need to press forward.
-This doesn't mean you can't use OpenFn if you don't know what any of these words mean prior to reading our documentation, but it does mean that some of the most important tasks along the OpenFn journey will assume at least a basic understanding of each of these terms.
-In some cases, we also link to further reading if you want a better understanding of some part of your data integration picture.
+This doesn't mean you can't use OpenFn if you don't know what any of these words mean prior to reading our documentation - but it does mean that some of the most important tasks along the OpenFn journey will assume at least a basic understanding of each of these terms.

-Note: This glossary is meant to be OpenFn-agnostic.
-The rest of the docs and [Key Concepts page](/documentation/get-started/terminology) help you to get a picture of the parts of OpenFn, what we call them, and why, but this glossary is really meant as a prerequisite to all those other things to aid users with no experience in this area.
+This glossary is meant to be OpenFn-agnostic.
+The rest of the docs and [Key Concepts page](/documentation/get-started/terminology) help you to get a picture of the parts of OpenFn, what we call them, and why - but this glossary is really meant as a prerequisite to all those other things to aid users with no experience in this area.